-As at 31 December 2023 certain subsidiaries of the Company were party to a group debt facility agreement agented by Wells Fargo, whereby the majority of the trading companies within the sub-group headed by Whitworth Bidco Limited guaranteed the financial obligations under the group debt facility of other companies within the group.
+As at 31 December 2024 certain subsidiaries of the Company were party to a group debt facility agreement agented by Wells Fargo, whereby the majority of the trading companies within the sub-group headed by Whitworth Bidco Limited guaranteed the financial obligations under the group debt facility of other companies within the group.
 The Whitworth Bidco Limited group's banking facilities were supported by legal charges on the assets of the group.
-In addition, as certain subsidiaries in the group have taken exemption from audit under s479A-479C of the Companies Act 2006 the Company has provided a guarantee over the liabilities that exist at 31 December 2023 in those subsidiaries.
-At 31 December 2023, the Company had contingent liabilities of £55,701,000 under security arrangements.
+At 31 December 2024, under security arrangements the group had contingent liabilities of £2,381,000 (2023: £2,380,000) and the Company had contingent liabilities of £nil (2023: £nil).
+In addition, as certain subsidiaries in the group have taken exemption from audit under s479A-479C of the Companies Act 2006 the Company has provided a guarantee over the liabilities that exist at 31 December 2024 in those subsidiaries.
 The directors do not anticipate that the security provided by the Company will be called upon.